A website is an investment. And to make the most of this investment you want both beautiful and robust.

 Google serves its local results based on three main factors: relevance, distance and prominence.

 Of course, you should care about Google My Business.

 Knowing that Google serves its results by relevance, distance and prominence, and that the most visible results are being served by Google’s servers, its easy to see why GMB is an important factor for local SEO success.
 All three of these factors play upon your accuracy and investment into the page.
-There is no way to pay for better local ranking on Google, but by filling your GMB page with accurate information and actively managing the listing your going to make progress toward being found on local search results.
+There is no way to pay for better local ranking on Google yet, but by filling your GMB page with accurate information and actively managing the listing you’re going to make progress toward being found on local search results.